-The word 'scintigraphy' or SPECT (Single Photon Emission Computed Tomography) comes from the 'scintillations' that are produced by gamma rays in certain crystals, and which are the basis of scintigraphic technique.
+The word 'scintigraphy' comes from the 'scintillations' that are produced by gamma rays in certain crystals, and which are the basis of the scintigraphic technique.

-Scintigraphy is used in the radioactive departments of numerous hospitals and clinics, institutions which have been granted specific authorisation to make use of radioactive sources.
+Scintigraphy is used in the nuclear medicine departments of numerous hospitals and clinics, institutions which have been granted specific authorisation to make use of radioactive sources.
 As radiation therapy uses sources which are not contained in protective casings, the regulations which surround this branch of medicine are especially strict.

 Scintigraphy scans involve the injection of a radiopharmaceutical product into the body - a radioactive source which will attach itself to an organ whose functions are of interest.
 It is for this reason that this field is referred to as 'functional imagery'.